geovedi/book-notes/2022/fantastic-numbers-and-where-to-find-them.notes.md

 ### A Chapter That's Not a Number
 - Introduction: Zero and the Turning Point
-  - The author recounts receiving a zero on a math coursework at Cambridge University, feeling like an imposter.
+  - Antonio recounts receiving a zero on a math coursework at Cambridge University, feeling like an imposter.
-  - The significance of mathematical rigor and its impact on the author's perspective.
+  - The significance of mathematical rigor and its impact on Antonio's perspective.
   - The desire to give numbers a purpose, leading to an interest in physics.
 - Graham's Number and the Physical World
   - Introduction to Graham's number, a massive number with physics-related applications.